UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Similarly, we can apply the `tail` method to select the *last* few rows of a DataFrame.
+Similarly, we can apply the `tail` method to select the *last* few rows of a data frame.

 ~~~
 gapminder.tail()